marcllort/InstaSalle/InstaSalle_ordre/README.md

 In the paper called InstaSalle.pdf, I detailedly explained how the program was coded, how it was tested, a few graph comparatives between the time it took the algorithms to finish a task, and the conclusions of the project.

-In short, there were three main tests, which constited of sorting different json datasets, with a size from 1K to 1M users/posts.
+In short, there were three main tests, which consisted of sorting different json datasets, with a size from 1K to 1M users/posts.
 The sorting was done by timestamp and location.